Inviscid flow: Solid boundaries

-It is important to note, that negligible viscosity can no longer be assumed near solid boundaries, such as the case of the airplane wing.
+Negligible viscosity can no longer be assumed near solid boundaries, such as the case of the airplane wing.
 In turbulent flow regimes (Re >> 1), viscosity can typically be neglected, however this is only valid at distances far from solid interfaces.
 When considering flow in the vicinity of a solid surface, such as flow through a pipe or around a wing, it is convenient to categorize four distinct regions of flow near the surface: